nextcloud/all-in-one/reverse-proxy.md

 }
 ```

-Of course you also need to modify `<your-nc-domain>` to the domain that you want to use.
+Of course, you also need to modify `<your-nc-domain>` to the domain that you want to use.
 Afterwards should the AIO interface be accessible via `https://<your-nc-domain>:8443`.
+You can alternatively change the domain to a different subdomain by using `https://<your-alternative-domain>:443` in the Caddyfile and use that to access the AIO interface.